One of biggest problems with any sort of prospecting is the dead silence right after clients love what you've said or done.

 You'd think they'd call immediately, but there's not a peep out of them.
 Is there some flaw in the system?
 And how can you overcome this obvious glitch?

-How do you Find Prospects?
+How do you find prospective clients?

 Red Bull has the highest market share of any energy drink in the world, with 6.302 billion cans sold in a year.
 However, it almost never got started.